jogendra-b54/shell-scripting/README.md

 Each and repository will have a README.md file to describe what the repository is

-So ensure you maintain a good and descriptive readme.md file to facilitate others contribute to this repository
+Ensure you maintain a good and descriptive readme.md file to facilitate others contribute to this repository

-This is  a new changes